Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

+Two common scenarios where equation inference would be of particular value are when the data are generated experimentally \citep{reinbold2021,joshi2022,golden2023} or when the data represent coarse-graining of the results of direct numerical simulation.
+An example of the latter is fully kinetic simulations of plasma used to obtain a hydrodynamic description \citep{alves2022}.
+In both instances, the data will inevitably be noisy, e.g., due to measurement inaccuracies in experiment or fluctuations of the computed coarse-grained fields.
+To investigate the effects of noise, in addition to the original simulation data downloaded from the turbulence database, we also used synthetic data with varying levels of additive uniform noise.
+Specifically, we define the noisy data $f_\sigma = f + \sigma \xi_f s_f,$ where $f\in\{p,u_x,u_y,u_z\}$ are the hydrodynamic fields, $\sigma$ is the noise level, and $\xi_f$ is noise independently sampled from the uniform distribution over $[-1,1]$ at each spacetime point.

-Parsimonious scalar and vector relations between velocity and pressure can be identified by performing sparse regression using the libraries \eqref{eq:rank0} and \eqref{eq:rank1}, respectively.
-Terms involving higher-order derivatives, such as $\nabla^2p$ and $\nabla^2{\bi u}$, can be very sensitive to noise \citep{rudy2017,reinbold2019}, which is present in any experimental measurements.
+Parsimonious scalar and vector relations describing velocity and pressure data can be identified by performing sparse regression using the libraries $\mathcal{L}_0$ and $\mathcal{L}_1$, respectively.
+In the strong form, the terms involving higher-order derivatives, such as $\nabla^2p$ and $\nabla^2{\bi u}$, will be extremely sensitive to noise \citep{rudy2017,reinbold2019}.
 To make the regression more robust, we use the weak form of both PDEs following the approach introduced in our earlier work \citep{gurevich2019}.
-Specifically, we multiply each equation by a smooth weight function $w_j({\bi x},t)$ and then integrate it over a rectangular spatiotemporal domain $\Omega_k$ of size $H_x\times H_y\times H_z\times H_t$ (cf. Table \ref{tab:domain}).
-The derivatives are shifted from the data (${\bi u}$ and $p$) onto the weight functions $w_j$ whenever possible via integration by parts, after which the integrals are evaluated numerically using trapezoidal quadratures.
-For equation \eqref{eq:rank0}, we use scalar weight functions of the form
+Specifically, we multiply each equation by a smooth weight function $w_j({\bi x},t)$ and then integrate it over a rectangular spatiotemporal domain $\Omega_i$ of size $H_x\times H_y\times H_z\times H_t$.
+All side-lengths of $\Omega_i$ are fixed to $H_i=32$ grid points of the numerical grid; this size roughly corresponds to the characteristic length and time scales of the flow field (cf. Figure \ref{fig:domains}).

+The derivatives are shifted from the data (${\bi u}$ and $p$) onto the weight functions $w$ whenever possible via integration by parts, after which the integrals are evaluated numerically using trapezoidal quadratures.
+For the scalar library $\mathcal{L}_0$, we use scalar weight functions of the form
-where $P_l$ is the $l$th Legendre polynomial and the bar denotes nondimensionalization relative to the size of the integration domain, e.g., $\bar{x}=2(x-x_k)/H_x$.
-Here we chose $l=0$ or $1$ for each of the coordinate directions, yielding $2^{d+1}$ different weight functions for an integration domain with one temporal and $d$ spatial dimensions.
-We choose $\beta = 6$ to (i) ensure that all the boundary terms vanish after integration by parts and (ii) increase the accuracy of numerical quadrature \citep{gurevich2019}.
-To integrate \eqref{eq:rank1}, we instead use vector weight functions ${\bi w}^i_j({\bi x},t) = w_j({\bi x},t)\hat{\b i}$ for $i=1,\cdots,d$ varying over the indices of the spatial dimensions, resulting in a total of $d\,2^{d+1}$ different weight functions.